fallais/hermes/README.md

 ### What about the leap years

-Hum, you have a friend who was born the 29 of February, that is sad, because every four years, no birthday for your friend.
-Do not worry, if you want to, you will be noticed the 1st of March !
+Hum, you have a friend who was born the 29 of February, that is sad, because you wish it only once every four years.
+Do not worry, if you want to, you will be noticed the **28th of February** or **1st of March** (depends on how superstitious you are) !

 ## Configuration file